 The Bible also ends with this very same purpose.
 God creates a space and place to dwell and be in a relationship with the man He has made.

 And I heard a loud voice from heaven saying, “Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people.
 God Himself will be with them and be their God.

 — Revelation 21:3

-Everything in between these bookends of the Genesis creation to the Holy City in Revelation is the very important mechanisms of that accomplishment.
+Everything between these bookends of the Genesis creation to the Holy City in Revelation is the fundamental mechanism of that accomplishment.

 "Connections" by Glen Carpenter